naev/naev/dat/naevpedia/lore/factions/empire.md

 They interact with the Imperial countries via Liaisons, chosen representatives of the Houses' governments.
 When the Emperor has a particular request to one of the houses, the Council passes his decree on to the responsible Liaison, who in turn passes it on to his superiors.
 This is by no means a binding contract or even an order.
-Today, the Houses are not required to follow the Emperor's orders and may decide for themselves whether or not to grant the Emperor's request.
+Today, the Houses are not required to follow the Emperor's orders and may decide for themselves whether to grant the Emperor's request.

 The Great Houses interact with the Imperial Council through liaisons, who represent the "vassals of the Empire".
 Whenever the Emperor requires one or more of the Great Houses to do his bidding, the Council will pass on the Imperial Decree to the relevant liaisons, who in turn convey the message to their respective leaders.